 Associate Dean (Student Learning Experience & Quality) for the Faculty of Health, Education and Life Sciences

 A major part of Mark’s work over the past decade has included providing strategic leadership in relation to employability, high achievers’ recognition, inclusive educational practices and the development of systems to support disabled students.
 Mark, Chair the UK RAISE Network’s SIG on Inclusive Practice and also sit on the Department for Education’s Disabled Students’ Sector Leadership Group.
 Alongside these student engagement interests he has designed extensive staff development initiatives focussing on programme leadership and personal tuition.
 Mark relishes the opportunities EAIR offers its members by breaking down artificial barriers between the diverse groups with a stake in Higher Education and in 2016 Mark was the Conference Chair for the EAIR Forum.
 He is a passionate advocate of the benefits of trans-national co-operation having taken part in a number of international HE collaborations that afforded the participants the chance to learn from one another’s achievements in research, policy formation, governance, quality assurance, student support and learning and teaching.
 Mark is currently a member of the EAIR Executive Committee (2016-2017).

 Associate Professor, ISEG Lisbon School of Economics & Management

 Cláudia is working as a policy-oriented researcher focusing on education, higher education, and science.
 She has published widely in the areas of education and science, both in academic publications and through commissioned policy papers, guidelines and technical documents.
-Whilst her academic publications have resulted from her work with CIPES – Centre for Research in Higher Education Policies, and her university career, her policy and consulting output has been the fruit of work with Portuguese bodies such as the Ministry of Education, the General Inspectorate for Education (IGE), the independent Agency for Assessment and Accreditation of Higher Education (A3ES), the Portuguese research funding council (FCT), and more recently with the Organisation for Economic Co-operation and Development (OECD).
+Whilst my academic publications have resulted from my work with CIPES – Centre for Research in Higher Education Policies, and my university career, my policy and consulting output has been the fruit of work with Portuguese bodies such as the Ministry of Education, the General Inspectorate for Education (IGE), the independent Agency for Assessment and Accreditation of Higher Education (A3ES), the Portuguese research funding council (FCT), and more recently with the Organisation for Economic Co-operation and Development (OECD).
 She is currently a member of the EAIR Executive Committee (2015-2017).